Karthik17-git/taskpulse-smart-flow/README.md

 - Lovable (App builder)

 ##Deployment Note:
-The application is deployed using Lovable platform and is fully functional.
+Deployment: The application is live and fully functional at the provided URL.
-Railway deployment was attempted; however, due to frontend-only architecture, the app is hosted using a production-ready builder platform.

 ## How to Use
 1. Open the live URL